radiantspace/talk2robots/README.md

 ## Slack Features

 - [x] Chat in DM, private and public channels and/or threads
-- [x] Chat with GPT-3.5 `/chatgpt`, responses are streamed as the OpenAI API is streaming
+- [x] Chat with GPT-3.5 `/chatgpt`.
+The bot remembers the context of the conversation until you say `/clear`.
 - [x] Use `/grammar` mode just to correct grammar, you can also add :eyeglasses: emoji to a message to get grammar correction reply
 - [x] Summarize message thread by adding :memo: emoji to a message
 - [ ] Use `/teacher` mode to correct and explain grammar